A visit to one of Kyoto’s oldest tea purveyors.

 A solitary cube of ice swirls in the middle of my blue-green matcha frothed to perfection.
 I’m sitting on a table facing a thatched window in the Kaboku Tearoom at Ippodo.
 A light breeze slips in with the afternoon sun.
 Sitting along the famous Teramachi shopping street, Ippodo has been serving tea in Japan for just over 300 years, since they started handpicking tea in 1717.

 Back in the day, visitors to their shop would bring their jars to fill up with tea in bulk.
 Nowadays, the shop is more modern and offers a number of Japanese tea educational workshops and services, as well as selling their high-quality dry tea, selling tea to go, and offering sit-down service in the Kaboku tea room, one room off the main sales area.

 The Ippodo website, for example, is excellent in English and offers relatively affordable shipping options from Japan to North America.
-When back in Canada without daily access to fresh Japan’s teas, I often order from here.
-One of my favourites is their Kuki sencha, a light and refreshing herbal umami delight that is especially sweet when brewed cold.
+I often order from here when back in Canada without daily access to fresh Japan’s teas.
+One of my favourites is their kuki sencha, a light and refreshing delight that is especially sweet when brewed cold.

 Teramachi Street in Kyoto

 The Teramachi store is Ippodo’s flagship location in Japan.
 Teramachi (literally ‘Temple Town”) is a classic Kyoto shopping street that runs north and south along the eastern side of the Kyoto Imperial Palace.

 Here’s their address: ５２番地 Tokiwagicho, Nakagyo Ward, Kyoto, 604-0915, Japan

 On Teramachi you’ll find a variety of galleries, bookshops, and bespoke clothing shops selling both modern designers and traditional kimonos.
 Sometimes, both.